mit-cml/iot-website-source/docs/src/app/pages/Arduino101Button.md

 # Arduino101Button

-An extension for the Arduino 101 to interact with buttons attached to digital pins.
+The Arduino101Button component lets users listen to events triggered by a button connected to a digital pin on the Arduino.
+The extension responds to voltage changes on the specified digital <code>Pin</code> and so can be used to respond to any hardware component that signals high/low based on some external phenomenon, such as a motion detector.<br>

+<strong>More links:</strong><ul><li>Download a <a href='http://iot.appinventor.mit.edu/assets/examples/SampleArduino101Button.aia' target='_blank'>sample AIA</a> for the Arduino 101 Button.</li><li>View the <a href='http://iot.appinventor.mit.edu/assets/howtos/MIT_App_Inventor_IoT_Button.pdf' target='_blank'>how to instructions</a> for the Arduino 101 Button.</li></ul>

 ## Properties

-+ <a name="BluetoothDevice"></a>`BluetoothDevice` – The BluetoothLE component with a connection to the Arduino 101.
++ <a name="BluetoothDevice"></a>`BluetoothDevice` – The <a href='http://iot.appinventor.mit.edu/#/bluetoothle/bluetoothleintro'>BluetoothLE</a>component with a connection to the Arduino 101.

 ![get Arduino101Button1 BluetoothDevice ](blocks/Arduino101Button.BluetoothDevice_getter.svg)